-While most of the line positions of the measured spectrum shown in Fig.~\ref{fig:2} agree with the theoretical model, we find deviations for low-lying oscillator states.
+Although most of the line positions of the measured spectrum shown in Fig.~\ref{fig:2} agree with the theoretical model, we find deviations for low-lying oscillator states.
 A finer scan of that region is shown in Fig.~\ref{fig:4}\,A. These deviations originate from a third pair state $\ket{\widetilde\gamma}$ asymptotically corresponding to the optically uncoupled state $\ket{32\textrm{D}_{3/2},37\textrm{P}_{1/2}}$ intersecting the binding potential around the potential minimum.
-At the degeneracy point, the weak dipole-quadrupole coupling between the intersecting potentials opens another gap energetically comparable to the nuclear motion.
-As a consequence, a separation of the vibrational motion and interatomic interaction is not possible anymore.
+At the degeneracy point, the weak dipole-quadrupole coupling between the intersecting potentials opens another gap energetically comparable to the vibrational energy.
+As a consequence, a separation of the vibrational motion and interatomic interaction is no longer possible.
 For the theory used to describe the coarse vibrational structure shown in Fig.~\ref{fig:2}, we only accounted for the crossing formed by the coupling between $\ket{\widetilde \alpha}$ and $\ket{\widetilde \beta}$.
-Now we extend our theory by allowing for the vibronic coupling between the vibrational modes and the electronic states $\ket{\widetilde \alpha}$,$\ket{\widetilde \beta}$ and $\ket{\widetilde \gamma}$.
-The modified eigenenergies are indicated as orange lines in Fig.\ref{fig:4}\,B. Using the refined theory, we indeed can identify almost all observed lines.
-To experimentally confirm the effect of the intersection, we repeat our spectroscopy for the lowest states in the analogous potential for $n=36$, where such an additional crossing is absent.
-In this case, we observe a pure harmonic-oscillator-like spectrum in excellent agreement with the calculations.
-The remarkably high sensitivity of the measured line structure on even weak modifications of the interaction potentials underlines the potential of Rydberg macrodimer spectroscopy for benchmarking Rydberg interaction potentials.
+We extended our theory by allowing for the vibronic coupling between the vibrational modes and the electronic states $\ket{\widetilde \alpha}$,$\ket{\widetilde \beta}$ and $\ket{\widetilde \gamma}$.
+The modified eigenenergies are indicated as orange lines in Fig.~\ref{fig:4}\,B. Using the refined theory, we indeed can identify almost all observed lines.
+To confirm the effect of the intersection, we repeated our spectroscopic measurements for the lowest states in the analogous potential for $n=36$, where such an additional crossing is absent.
+In this case, we observed a pure harmonic-oscillator-like spectrum in excellent agreement with the calculations.
+The remarkably high sensitivity of the measured line structure to even weak modifications of the interaction potentials underlines the promise of Rydberg macrodimer spectroscopy for benchmarking Rydberg interaction potentials.
 This also holds for Rydberg interactions in the presence of applied magnetic fields, where accurate calculations are more difficult~\cite{SI}.\\